openshift/enhancements/enhancements/insights/rapid-recommendations.md

   namespace and name.
   They are represented as JSON or YAML objects.
-* Container logs - Container logs are identified by the namespace name, pod name, and messages of interest to be filtered from the log (the idea is to scan all the containers for the given Pod).
+* Container logs - Container logs are identified by the namespace name, pod name, and messages of interest to be filtered from the log (all the containers for the given Pod will be filtered).
   They are represented as line-oriented text files.
 * Node logs - Similar to container logs, but identified/queried using different parameters.
 * Prometheus metrics and alerts - See the